16 Things You Didn’t Know About Prince George

 He loves dancing, like his late grandmother

 Prince George’s grandmother, the late Princess Diana, was known for her dancing, such as when she took to the floor with John Travolta at the White House (here’s the true story behind their famous dance).
 And the grandson she never got to meet has apparently inherited her skills.
-“George is doing dancing as well, he loves it,” Prince William shared at an event last fall.
+“George is doing dancing as well, he loves it,” Prince William shared.
 “My mother always used to dance, she loved dancing.”
 Prince George’s school, Thomas’s Battersea, includes ballet class for young students, so he can enhance his natural talent.

-At a recent polo match with his siblings and new cousin, Archie Mountbatten-Windsor, Prince George looked like any boy having a fun outing.
-(Even though Harry and Meghan’s baby is being raised differently from the Cambridge children.)
+At a polo match with his siblings and cousin, Archie Mountbatten-Windsor, Prince George looked like any boy having a fun outing.
 While his dad and uncle, Prince Harry, played, Prince George decided he’d rather kick around a soccer ball than watch the game.
 At one point, his mother, Duchess Catherine, had to take away a polo mallet he was dangerously wielding near Princess Charlotte.
 Then, he and his sister had an impromptu tailgate, complete with snacks out of the cooler.
 They hopped up into the back of their SUV as their mom and brother, Prince Louis, lounged on the grass below.

 He’s a picture-posing pro